-- 1. Approve our TCR Rider rate factor for 2016, confirm ADIT proration is required, and defer proration of ADIT at true-up decision to a later proceeding. - a.
-This TCR proceeding does not include a true-up of the ADIT balance, and thus our 2016 revenue requirements can be approved as proposed even if the Commission defers a decision on the treatment of the trueup balance.
-If additional guidance from the IRS, the FERC, or other proceedings shows our ADIT proration treatment to be unsupported, we would credit to customers any difference through the TCR tracker. - 2.
-Defer the entire ADIT proration decision as well as our TCR Rider rate factors for 2016. - a.
-If the Commission takes this action, the Company would continue to collect at the current TCR rate factors without adjustment. - 3.
-Order the Company to not prorate ADIT in general or at true-up as the Department has suggested.
+- 1. Approve our RES Rider rate factor for 2016, confirm ADIT proration is required, and defer a decision on proration of ADIT at true-up to a future proceeding. - This RES proceeding does not include a true-up of the ADIT balance, and thus our 2016 revenue requirements can be approved as proposed even if the Commission defers a decision on the treatment of the trueup balance.
+If additional guidance from the IRS, the FERC, or other proceedings shows our ADIT proration treatment to be unsupported, we would credit to customers any difference through the RES tracker.